martinprobson/taskrunner/README.md

 ## Features

-* Suports the running of the following task types out of the box: -
+* Supports the running of the following task types out of the box: -

     - JDBC - SQL code that can be run against a standard JDBC connection.
 File extension `.sql`.
     - Hive HQL -  [Apache Hive HQL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual) run using the Hive CLI.
 File extension `.hql`.